-Dr. Gerald W. Crabtree is the Chief Operating Officer of PharmaCyte Biotech and a Board member.
+Dr. Gerald W. Crabtree is the Chief Scientific Officer of PharmaCyte Biotech and a Board member.
 He has spent almost 50 years working in academic, biotech and pharmaceutical companies with the majority of that vast experience being in the development of drugs and treatments for cancer.
 He has held positions of ever-increasing importance over that time.
 Dr. Crabtree’s background in the biomedical sciences has been substantial, having been involved with various biopharmaceutical companies where he has alternatively supervised and coordinated the development of multiple drug candidates, prepared clinical protocols, investigator brochures, monographs, and research and review articles.

 A highlight of Dr. Crabtree’s professional career was his tenure as Director of Project Planning and Management (Oncology and Immunology) at Bristol-Myers Squibb (“BMS”) from 1990 to 1997.
 While at BMS, Dr. Crabtree established and directed a department that monitored and coordinated the development of all oncologic and immunologic drugs from initial discovery through regulatory approval within BMS and served as Project Manager for the development of the major anticancer agent, Taxol®, the “number one” drug under development at BMS at that time.
 Taxol® ultimately became a multi-billion dollar drug for BMS and is still widely used to treat a variety of cancers.